harveywilliams56/harveywilliams56.github.io/index.markdown

 More broadly, I'm interested in the intersection of maths + physics + biology + computing.
 This website is an overview of some of the stuff I get up to.

-Previously I studied Part III Astrophysics at the University of Cambridge and before that I spent a year as in a software company and another year as a mathematics teaching assistant supporting GCSE pupils.
+Previously I studied Part III Astrophysics at the University of Cambridge.

+After leaving school, before starting my undergraduate degree, I worked for one year as a mathematics teaching assistant supporting GCSE pupils, and then another year in a software company in order to afford attending university.

 My hobbies include film-photography, films and photography.
 I'm also a keen 5k runner.